Why do I shoot Boudoir Portraits?

 Next month, I go to another wedding fair.
 This time, I’m showcasing ONLY my boudoir images.
 Photos of women, and men.
 Couples even.
 They will be large displays.
 Beautiful pieces of art work, hanging PROUDLY at my booth.
 Why?
 Because I am proud of what I do.
 The women who trust me to photograph their beauty deserve my pride and confidence when I display their images.

 It’s my turn to help those women who may have lost their voice.
 Their purpose.
 I shoot boudoir to bring out my client’s inner self.
-Whether she’s a goddess, a warrior, or a kitty cat.
-It doesn’t matter.
 I help her see on the outside, what she’s always felt on the inside.
 I empower my clients.
-I lighten the load on my client’s shoulders: the one put there by our society, by marketing and advertising, that is handed down from generation to generation, telling my girls that they aren’t good enough.
-That they aren’t skinny enough, or curvy enough, or smooth enough.
-That their lips aren’t big enough, their noses small enough, their eyes blue enough.
+I want to lighten the load on my client’s shoulders: the one put there by our society, by marketing and advertising, that is handed down from generation to generation, telling my girls that they aren’t good enough.
+That their “imperfections” define them as opposed to their strengths.

 That.
 They.
 Aren’t.
 Enough.